-The Company believes that it has developed a strong and defensive intellectual property position for multiple EPI structural classes, with 17 patent families filed covering different EPI structural motifs/analogues.
-Patents have been granted in 27 countries and are pending in 10 jurisdictions for the first generation NTD inhibitor EPI-002, with expiry in 2029.
+The Company believes that it has developed a strong and defensive intellectual property position for multiple EPI structural classes, with 18 patent families filed, covering different EPI structural motifs/analogues.

-Patent applications are pending in the United States and in contracting states to the Patent Cooperation Treaty ("PCT") for the Aniten next-generation NTD inhibitors, with expiry in 2037.
+Patent applications are pending in the United States and in contracting states to the Patent Cooperation Treaty ("PCT") for the Aniten next-generation NTD inhibitors, with expiry between 2034-2038.